Lagrange polynomial: Notes

-Example of interpolation divergence for a set of Lagrange polynomials.
+Polynomial interpolation suffers from significant oscillations near the endpoints (Runge's phenomenon) when using equidistant nodes.
+The oscillation is much smaller when using Chebyshev nodes.

 The Lagrange form of the interpolation polynomial shows the linear character of polynomial interpolation and the uniqueness of the interpolation polynomial.
 Therefore, it is preferred in proofs and theoretical arguments.
 Uniqueness can also be seen from the invertibility of the Vandermonde matrix, due to the non-vanishing of the Vandermonde determinant.

 But, as can be seen from the construction, each time a node x_{k} changes, all Lagrange basis polynomials have to be recalculated.
 A better form of the interpolation polynomial for practical (or computational) purposes is the barycentric form of the Lagrange interpolation (see below) or Newton polynomials.

 Lagrange and other interpolation at equally spaced points, as in the example above, yield a polynomial oscillating above and below the true function.
 This behaviour tends to grow with the number of points, leading to a divergence known as Runge's phenomenon; the problem may be eliminated by choosing interpolation points at Chebyshev nodes.

 The Lagrange basis polynomials can be used in numerical integration to derive the Newton–Cotes formulas.